ThijnK/JUGE/docs/MAZE.md

    The benchmarks for MAZE were run with the following time budgets: 5s, 10s, 30s, 60s.
    You can rerun this command with these time budgets to replicate the benchmarks.

+   If you are running benchmarks for other tools, use `cd /home/<tool-folder>` to change to the tool folder you want to benchmark.
+   For EvoSuite, Randoop, and Kex (the tools MAZE was compared against), a `run_benchmarks.sh` script is provided that works similarly to the one for MAZE, running the tool and computing the metrics in one go.
+   Other tools can be benchmarked by creating a similar script that runs the tool and computes the metrics, or by following the separate steps in the next section below.

+   Specific note for Kex: while the `run_benchmarks.sh` script accepts a time budget as an argument, the Kex tool itself requires the time budget to be set in the [`kex.ini`](/tools/kex/lib/kex-0.0.11/kex.ini) file (the `timeLimit` property in the concolic section, on line 110), so make sure to update that file with the time budget you want to use before running the benchmarks.

 5. After the benchmarks are completed, you can compute the final scores:
    ```sh
    contest_transcript_single.sh ./